soupi/learn-haskell-blog-generator/src/08-testing.md

 We want to add some tests to our blog generator.
-At the very least a few regression tests to make sure that if we extend or change our markup parsing code, HTML generation code, or translation from markup to HTML code, and make a mistake, we'll have a safety web alerting us of issues.
+At the very least a few regression tests to make sure that if we extend or change our markup parsing code, HTML generation code, or translation from markup to HTML code, and make a mistake, we'll have a safety net alerting us of issues.

 We will use the [hspec](https://hspec.github.io/) testing framework to write our tests.
-There are other very common testing frameworks in Haskell, for example [tasty](https://hackage.haskell.org/package/tasty), but I like `hspec`'s documentation, so we'll use that.
+There are other testing frameworks in Haskell, for example [tasty](https://hackage.haskell.org/package/tasty), but I like `hspec`'s documentation, so we'll use that.